-CJIC has identified its rule set as being important to the mission and functions of the agency and has only identified R 28.5404 as a strong candidate for rescission.
+CJIC has identified its rule set as being important to the mission and functions of the agency and has not identified any rule as a strong candidate for rescission.

 3. Has the agency failed to promulgate any statutorily required rules or failed to utilize any statutorily required rules?
 Please explain.